Finch-API/finch-docs/docs/Development-Guides/Rate-Limits.md

 ## Access Token Rate Limits

-For access token rate limits, each `product` manages its own "bucket" with its own 60-second Time-To-Live (TTL) timer.
-The first request by an access token to a new product endpoint starts the timer for only that product's bucket, and rate limits reset only for that product endpoint after the 60-second period.
+For access token rate limits, each product has its own "bucket" with its own 60-second TTL timer.
+The first request made by an access token to a new product endpoint starts the timer for that specific product's bucket.
+Rate limits reset only for that product endpoint after the 60-second period.

 Product | Max requests initiated per minute
 -------|-------------